 - official arrests.

 Example: A law enforcement officer sees three people who look like they are planning to rob a store.
 He approaches them and asks for their names.
 They refuse to respond and the officer detains them by stopping and frisking them.
 He finds a gun on two of them.
 He arrests both of them.1

-Law enforcement officers infringe more on a suspect’s rights as they move from a consensual encounter towards an arrest.
+Law enforcement officers infringe more on your rights as they move from a consensual encounter toward an arrest.
 Each step requires additional justification.

 2. What are consensual police encounters?

 Purely consensual police encounters are not detentions.
 You are free to leave if you choose.
 Law enforcement officers generally do not need reasonable suspicion or probable cause to initiate a consensual encounter.
-They do not need a reason to talk to someone in public.
+They do not need a reason to talk to you in public.2

 Example: A law enforcement officer approaches someone on the sidewalk.
 He asks if they would mind answering a few questions about a recent shoplifting offense in the area.